Dear all,

 Lastly...

-Please check to www.japan-guide.com for bus route and literally for everything about Japan, for any possibilities of change.
+www.japan-guide.com for bus route and literally for everything about Japan, for any possibilities of change.
 This website has helped me on everything I need to know about Japan.

 I really hope to be back to Japan again.
 Japan is my most favorite destination now, I feel so blessed as well for being able to visit this country in my early twenties.
 Next time should bring my parents here, Amen.